Error:

 The child signature, 55873, is looking for SSH2 failed login attempt.

-If a session has the same source and same destination but triggers our child signature, 56375, 25 times in 10 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 56375, 25 times in 10 seconds, we call it a possible a brute force attempt.

 The child signature, 56375, is looking for Yourls improper authentication attempt.

-If a session has the same source and same destination but triggers our child signature, 56705, 10 times in 30 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 56705, 10 times in 30 seconds, we call it a possible a brute force attempt.

 The child signature, 56705, is looking for an improper input in HTTP POST request.

-If a session has the same source and same destination but triggers our child signature, 56933, 10 times in 30 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 56933, 10 times in 30 seconds, we call it a possible a brute force attempt.

 The child signature, 56933, is looking for Craft CMS admin password reset attempt in HTTP requests.

-If a session has the same source and same destination but triggers our child signature, 57028, 10 times in 10 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 57028, 10 times in 10 seconds, we call it a possible a brute force attempt.

 The child signature, 57028, is looking for Prima Systems FlexAir backup database download attempt in HTTP requests.

-If a session has the same source and destination and triggers our child signature, 58065, 20 times in 10 seconds, we call it is a brute force attack.
+If a session has the same source and destination and triggers our child signature, 58065, 20 times in 10 seconds, we call it a possible a brute force attempt.

 The child signature, 58065 is looking for Proxy-Authorization: Digest messages containing a nonce, which may be crafted to exploit CVE-2019-18679.